 - You are a member of the Forte Foundation or Management Leadership for Tomorrow.

-- You attend one of Fuqua's diversity events: The Duke MBA Workshop for Minority Applicants, The Duke MBA Weekend for Women, or The Duke MBA LGBT Weekend or The Duke MBA Veterans' Symposium for Military Applicants.
+- You attend one of Fuqua's diversity events: The Duke MBA Workshop for Minority Applicants, The Duke MBA Weekend for Women, The Duke MBA LGBT Weekend or The Duke MBA Veterans' Symposium for Military Applicants.

 Qualifications for a Reduction (Apply for $125 vs. $225)

 - Receive a referral or recommendation from a Fuqua student or alumnus/alumna:

 - Current Fuqua students must complete the student referral form on FuquaWorld